Startups are a funny thing.

 Scalable Startups

-These are startups that take a unique and innovative idea and rapidly grow the company to top-end revenue to achieve the highest possible return on investment (ROI).
+These are startups that take a unique and innovative idea and rapidly grow the company to achieve the highest possible return on investment (ROI).

 Market research is one of the most important things for these types of startups.
 You can’t find exploitable market opportunities without detailed research.